Lodin/react-vtree/README.md

 Using this feature allows avoiding UI freezes; however, it may slightly increase the time spent for the building process.

 To see how it works, you can check the [BigData](./__stories__/BigData.story.tsx) story.
+Use `placeholder` tool to add and remove placeholder.

 ##### `buildingTaskTimeout: number`

 This option works in tandem with the `placeholder` option.
 With it, you can set the task timeout for the `requestIdleCallback`.
 The `buildingTaskTimeout` will be sent directly as the `requestIdleCallback`'s `timeout` option.

 ##### `rowComponent: component`